Qatar’s Orbital Highway supercharged with Pix4Dengine

 “Supercharged” with Pix4Dengine

 3DR implemented Pix4Dengine and got it working very quickly.
-With Pix4Dengine, customers can access most Pix4Dmapper desktop features via a scripting code.
+Pix4Dengine API and SDK open the power of Pix4D’s processing algorithms to any business and allows customers to access most of Pix4Dmapper desktop features via a scripting code.

 For example, 3DR clients use all sorts of cameras and wildly varying numbers of photos, so they need the flexibility which comes with a large selection of settings.
 DTM generation and point cloud classification was also a huge win for 3DR and their customers.